 When a company embraces failure, they are better able to pivot at the moment.
 Consider the Covid-19 pandemic.
 Every company, school, and organization had to change parts of its business model overnight.
 The ability to adapt your business to technology is essential.
 It fuels the business once its culture embraces rapid failures to unlock quicker adoption of new services.

 When you lose opportunities or something doesn’t work out as planned, it won’t stall progress indefinitely.
 The ability to experiment will allow you to innovate and avoid disruptions more rapidly and beat your competition with new products and services reaching the market faster.

 Creativity is available in all things.
 We often discount our passions as inspiration for innovation.
 Most businesses never look outside of their industry for inspiration in developing new services.
 But this is not about taking an inside-out view of what you want to build for your customers; it’s about taking the outside-in perspective to help drive creativity.

 The ability to experiment will allow for creativity to generate through the eyes of your customers.
 Having a mechanism to capture that inspiration and manifest it into innovations is the key.
 It’s ok if customers don’t like something you produce.
 Understanding their likes and dislikes is where we learn what they want, allowing your team to create experiences customers continuously engage with and help influence.

 Embracing failure can help your company become innovative.
 Losses are necessary for innovation, and the failures we experience in our lives lead to successes quicker because we learn from them, opening up better creativity as a result.
-If you’re looking for an exciting new perspective on how to innovate or want to be entertained by some of these success stories, make sure you tune into That Digital Show!
+If you’re looking for an exciting new perspective on how to innovate or want to be entertained by some of these success stories, make sure you tune into The Chris Hood Digital Show!